 Coronaviruses are a large family of viruses known to cause diseases ranging from the common cold to more serious diseases such as Severe Acute Respiratory Syndrome (SARS).
-The virus that causes the current coronavirus outbreak has been called "Severe Acute Respiratory Syndrome Severe Coronavirus 2" (SARS-CoV-2).
+The virus that causes the current coronavirus outbreak has been called "Severe Acute Respiratory Syndrome Coronavirus 2" (SARS-CoV-2).
 The disease caused by the new coronavirus has a name: "Covid-19" (where "CO" stands for coronavirus, "VI" for virus, "D" for disease and "19" indicates the year in which it occurred).
-[Ministero della Salute]
+[Minister of Health]

-Acque Bresciane has tackled the risks linked to the Covid-19 epidemic right from the start, from 24 February, with organisational and safety indications, also taken in advance of certain national measures, putting all employees in a position to work in the best possible conditions to guarantee the best service.
+Acque Bresciane has promptly tackled the risks linked to the Covid-19 epidemic, before other national measures were taken, with organizational and safety instructions.
+We were able to safeguard all our employees and allow them to work in the best possible conditions to guarantee the best service.

-Acque Bresciane has launched a public communication "Noi vi portiamo l’acqua, voi restate a casa: l’acqua del rubinetto è sicura!" in all the main local newspapers in the province of Brescia since March 24.
+Acque Bresciane has launched a public communication campaign “Noi vi portiamo l’acqua, voi restate a casa: l’acqua del rubinetto è sicura!" across all the main local newspapers in the province of Brescia since March 24th.

-Acque Bresciane took part immediately in the working group set up by the Istituto Superiore di Sanità Ambiente e Rifiuti and contributed to the drafting of the documents:
+Acque Bresciane immediately took part in the working group set up by the National Institute of Health, Environment and Waste and contributed to the drafting of the following documents:

 - Indicazioni ad interim sulla gestione dei fanghi di depurazione per la prevenzione della diffusione del virus SARS-CoV-2 (release 3 april 2020)

 - Indicazioni ad interim su acqua e servizi igienici in relazione alla diffusione del virus SARS-CoV-2 (release 7 april 2020)